TES-Team/formacion-adalab/README.md

 # BBVA IT Training Adalab

-Testing project about bbvait oficial page for training of Adalab students.
+Testing project about BBVAIT oficial page for training of Adalab students.

 # Scripts